 Many transgender people are prescribed hormones by their doctors to change their bodies.
 Some undergo surgery as well.
 But not all transgender people can or will want to take those steps, and a transgender identity is not dependent upon medical procedures.
 The term transgender is not indicative of sexual orientation, hormonal makeup, physical anatomy, or how one is perceived in daily life.

-An older term that originated in the medical and psychological communities.
+An older term coined by clinicians.
 Still preferred by some people who have changed or seek to change their bodies – this can involve hormone replacement therapy (HRT), genital reconstruction surgery (GRS), top surgery (removal of breasts), permanent facial and other hair removal, and/or other medical treatments.

 In some circles, the term has started to fall out of favour due to its perceived focus on medical transition, however, those who prefer transsexual often see it as an important distinction due to the definitive experience of incongruity/dissonance/dysphoria with one’s body, which is often the cause of specific medical needs.

 Unlike transgender, transsexual is not an umbrella term.
 Many transgender people do not identify as transsexual and many transsexual people do not identify as transgender.

 It is best to ask which term an individual prefers.
 If preferred, use as an adjective: for example transsexual woman, transsexual man, non-binary transsexual person.

 Trans is used as an abbreviation of either transgender or transsexual, or as an umbrella in the same way that transgender is used.